Transition to retirement

 - If you were born between 1 July 1963 and 30 June 1964, it's when you turn 59.

 - If you were born after 1 July 1964, you can access your super when you turn 60.

-If you’re a Gold State Super member, you can start Transition to Retirement from the age of 55 but you’ll pay more tax if you access your super before you reach the Gold State Super preservation age.
+If you’re a Gold State Super member, you can start transition to retirement from the age of 55 but you’ll pay more tax if you access your super before you reach the Commonwealth preservation age.

-- Start with part or all of your super benefit and start a non-commutable income stream with our Retirement Income Allocated Pension
+- Start with part or all of your super benefit and start a non-commutable income stream with our Transition to Retirement Pension

 - Choose to receive between the minimum 4% and a maximum of 10% of your super account balance each financial year, calculated at the start of the financial year

 - Receive payments directly into your bank account monthly, quarterly or annually

 - Change the amount of pension you receive each year, subject to minimum and maximum limits set by the Commonwealth Government

 - Continue to work and have your contributions paid into your GESB Super or West State Super account You can also change your super account structures if your personal circumstances change.

 The benefits of transition to retirement